 - A SolverFactory can build multiple Solver instances, which each require a distinct Termination, ... instance. - A solver configuration needs to be serializable to and from XML.
-This makes benchmarking with PlannerBenchmark particularly easy because you can configure different Solver variants in XML. - A Config class is often easier and clearer to configure.
-For example: TerminationConfig translates maximumMinutesSpend and maximumSecondsSpend into maximumTimeMillisSpend.
+This makes benchmarking with PlannerBenchmark particularly easy because you can configure different Solver variants in XML. - A config class is often easier and clearer to configure.
+For example: TerminationConfig translates minutesSpentLimit and secondsSpentLimit into timeMillisSpentLimit.